dustinpfister/blog_posts/_posts/threejs-points-material.md

 ### Version Numbers matter with three.js

-When I first wrote this post back in May of 2018 I was using version r91 of three.js, and the last time I got around to editing this post I was using r140.
+When I first wrote this post back in May of 2018 I was using version r91 of threejs.
+The last time I got around to editing this post I was [using r146](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md), and thus updated the demos to the code style I set for that revision.
 Sense then a number of code breaking changes have happened when it comes to using the geometry constructor rather than the Buffer Geometry constructor.
 The old Geometry constructor has been removed from three.js as of version r125, so the examples here have been updated to work with the buffer geometry constructor as well as versions other chances that have happened sense then.

 ## 1 - The basics of Points and the Point material vs Mesh Constructors, and basic Three.Points Constructor example